The Symptoms of Kidney Infections in Women

 - The fatigue will be progressive, meaning that every day it gets worse and you have no days where you suddenly start to feel better.

-- It’s not related to stress or the amount of physical activity you’re getting.
+- It’s also clearly not related to stress or the amount of physical activity you’re getting.

 - No medication offers you relief, and you find it difficult to complete your day to day activities.